What goes on at an anime convention?

 Plan a budget.
 Hotel, con registration, food and snacks each day, transportation, and exhibitors/artist budget.

 Use the Guidebook app.
 If you have a smartphone, this free app includes the entire con schedule, maps, receives live updates, and lets you make a personalized schedule.
-(You can install the app now, but the Kumoricon 2018 guide will be released in October.)
+(You can install the app now for Android or iOS, but the Kumoricon 2018 guide will be released in October.)